Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

 But since the world we live in is less than ideal, one needs to know well what are the pitfalls of using VLA in their code before doing so.

-If you want to know when VLA may be useful, you can check [my other blogpost](/vla-usecases).
+If you want to know the few cases when VLA may actually be useful you can check [my other blogpost](/vla-usecases).

 A fair share of the text here will focus on problems caused by automatic VLA, thus to further reflect on that an abbreviation _aVLA_ will be used when